sl4m/skim.cc/_posts/2010-09-12-rails-and-effective-study-habits.markdown

 I read an article on the [New York Times](http://nyti.ms/9qZDs7) referenced by [Mark Needham](http://www.markhneedham.com/blog/2010/09/12/learning-study-habits/) and [Michael Feathers](http://twitter.com/mfeathers/status/24215110861) that talks about the common wisdom about good study habits and how they contradict with new, simple techniques.
 Here are some quotes that I find interesting:

-> Varying the type of material studied in a single sitting — alternating, for example, among vocabulary, reading and speaking in a new language — seems to leave a deeper impression on the brain than does concentrating on just one skill at a time.
+> Varying the type of material studied in a single sitting - alternating, for example, among vocabulary, reading and speaking in a new language - seems to leave a deeper impression on the brain than does concentrating on just one skill at a time.
 Musicians have known this for years, and their practice sessions often include a mix of scales, musical pieces and rhythmic work.
 Many athletes, too, routinely mix their workouts with strength, speed and skill drills.

 I always thought my inability to study a single piece of material in a single sitting was a flaw in my study habits.
 Like Mark, I can't sit down and study something for more than a couple of hours.
 I think my mind wants to wander and study something else on my long list of interesting topics.

-> “The idea is that forgetting is the friend of learning,” said Dr. Kornell.
-“When you forget something, it allows you to relearn, and do so effectively, the next time you see it.”
+> "The idea is that forgetting is the friend of learning," said Dr. Kornell.
+"When you forget something, it allows you to relearn, and do so effectively, the next time you see it."

-> It may be that the brain, when it revisits material at a later time, has to relearn some of what it has absorbed before adding new stuff — and that that process is itself self-reinforcing.
+> It may be that the brain, when it revisits material at a later time, has to relearn some of what it has absorbed before adding new stuff - and that that process is itself self-reinforcing.

 > The harder it is to remember something, the harder it is to later forget.
-This effect, which researchers call “desirable difficulty,” is evident in daily life.
+This effect, which researchers call "desirable difficulty," is evident in daily life.

 So when you forget something you've learned, you're essentially creating a "desirable difficulty."
 When you relearn the material, it will be more difficult to forget.
 I wonder how pomodoros and varying materials per session can help absorb more of the material.